bmc/sbt-editsource/index.md

 # Getting the Plugin

-First, within your SBT project, create `project/plugins/build.sbt` (if it doesn't already exist) and add the following:
+Within your SBT project, create `project/plugins/build.sbt` (if it doesn't already exist) and add the following:

-    addSbtPlugin("org.clapper" % "sbt-editsource" % "0.6.5")
+    addSbtPlugin("org.clapper" % "sbt-editsource" % "0.7.0")

-Next, in your main project `build.sbt` file, add:

-    seq(EditSource.settings: _*)

-Now the plugin and its settings are available to your SBT builds.

 # Settings and Tasks

 The plugin provides the following new settings and tasks.

 **Note**: sbt-editsource uses predefined SBT settings, where possible (e.g., `sources`).
-Where sbt-editsource defines its own settings, *those* settings are in an `EditSource` namespace, to avoid import clashes with identically named settings from other plugins.
-The pattern for accessing settings in this plugin
-is:

-    EditSource.settingName in EditSource.Config <<= ...

-Task access is similar.
+Of course, that's not always possible.
+To be sure you're updating the correct setting, *always* use the form:

+    settingName in EditSource

+For instance:

+    flatten in EditSource := false

 ## Settings